In this article:

 11. Possesses antibacterial properties

 Hibiscus is a potent antibacterial agent.
 It has been studied for its potential activity against multidrug-resistant bacteria.
+Moreover, due to its availability, it can also be employed in the food industries.
+(17) However, more human-based trials are required to establish the antimicrobial effects of hibiscus.
+(18)

 Enjoy the nutritional benefits of hibiscus tea and syrups in a few simple steps.